4J-company/mr-math/USAGE.md

 bool is_near = mr::equal(unpacked, n, 0.01); // true
 ```
-Packing allows reduce normals memory footprint that is useful for optimizing GPU data transfers.
+Packing reduces normals memory footprint that is useful for optimizing GPU data transfers.
-We provide 32/24/16-bit versions of octahedron packing algorithm.
+We provide 32/24/16-bit versions of the octahedron packing algorithm.

 ### Matrices
 Initialization